bgigous/flask-webdev/content/s11_users_and_user_authentication/extra.md

 brief intro on testing? at this point?

 Password hashing is a common solution to this problem. a hashing function takes a plaintext password as input, applies some randomness to it (the salt), then applies several one-way crypto transformations to it.
-What comes out is a new sequence of characters that look nothing like the original.
-We use werkzeugs functions for hashing
+What comes out is a new sequence of characters that look nothing like the original. you use werkzeugs functions for hashing